Adaptive Sampling for Minimax Fair Classification: Details of algo:algo1full

-In the above display, \\ \tbf{(a)} uses the fact that at time $t_0$, the attribute $z_0$ was selected by maximizing $U_{t_0}(z, \hat{f}_{t_0})$, \\ \tbf{(b)} uses the fact that $\pi_{t_0}(z_0) > \pi_{\min}$ and $\pi_{t_0}(z) \geq t_0^{\zeta-1}$ for all $z \neq z_0$ since the forced exploration step was not invoked at time $t_0$, and \\ \tbf{(c)} uses the fact that $\rho_{t_0} \leq \max_{z \in \mc{Z}} e_{z}(N_{z,t_0}) \leq \max_{z \in \mc{Z}} e_z(t_0^\zeta)$ due to the monotonicity of $e_z(N)$ and the fact that $N_{z, t_0} \geq t_0^{\zeta}$ for all $z \in \mc{Z}$ at time $t_0$.
+In the above display, \\ \tbf{(a)} uses the fact that at time $t_0$, the attribute $z_0$ was selected by maximizing $U_{t_0}(z, \hat{f}_{t_0})$, \\ \tbf{(b)} uses the fact that $\pi_{t_0}(z_0) > \pi_{\min}$ and $\pi_{t_0}(z) \geq t_0^{\xi-1}$ for all $z \neq z_0$ since the forced exploration step was not invoked at time $t_0$, and \\ \tbf{(c)} uses the fact that $\rho_{t_0} \leq \max_{z \in \mc{Z}} e_{z}(N_{z,t_0}) \leq \max_{z \in \mc{Z}} e_z(t_0^\xi)$ due to the monotonicity of $e_z(N)$ and the fact that $N_{z, t_0} \geq t_0^{\xi}$ for all $z \in \mc{Z}$ at time $t_0$.

 Now, to continue with the rest of the proof as in Appendix~\ref{proof:excess_risk1}, we need that the term $B_0'$ converges to zero as $n$~(and hence, $t_0$) goes to infinity.
-The first term of $B_0'$, i.e., $2C \max_{z} e_z(t_0^\zeta)/\pi_{\min}$, converges to zero from the condition in \assumpref{assump:uniform_deviation}, while the second term, $\frac{2C}{t_0^{\zeta-1}} \max_{z}e_z(t_0^\zeta)$ converges to zero from the assumption on $\zeta$ made at the beginning of this section.
+The first term of $B_0'$, i.e., $2C \max_{z} e_z(t_0^\xi)/\pi_{\min}$, converges to zero from the condition that the uniform confidence bound converges to zero as the number of samples, $t_0^\xi$, goes to infinity; while the second term, $\frac{2C}{t_0^{\xi-1}} \max_{z}e_z(t_0^\xi)$ converges to zero from the assumption on $\xi$ made at the beginning of this section.
 Using this fact, we can then proceed as in Lemmas~\ref{lemma:forced_exploration},~\ref{lemma:one_step},~and~\ref{lemma:final_step} to get the final result.